ansonlowzf/sinno-nextmui5/posts/warranty.md

 ---
 title: The Warranty Of The Stone & Workmanship
 date: "2020-12-07"
-excerpt: This is the excerpt
+excerpt: "What warranty do we cover?
+Read the terms and conditions."
-coverImage: "/blog/cover/warranty.png"
+coverImage: "/blog/warranty/cover.png"
 ---

 ## The Products & Warranty Period